flukadocker/F4D/README.md

 Always work in the ```/docker_work``` directory.
 While the home folder ```~``` is saved between sessions, it is not shared with the host OS.

+> On windows 10 Professional, sometimes a temporary file (tmp_XXXXXX) is left after the FLUKA run, which cannot be removed either from the container or from Windows.
+This is a known issue, related to how symbolic links used in shared folders.
+These files automatically disappear when Docker CE stopped, or restarted.

 ### Limitation of parallel jobs

 On Windows by default Docker is configured to have limited CPU cores and memory available to the containers.
 Only run one simulation job at a time.
 Parallel jobs might cause errors or hang the container.